algolia/docsearch/docs/src/config-file.md

 ## `start_urls`

-This array contains the list of urls that will be used to start crawling your website.
+This array contains the list of URLs that will be used to start crawling your website.
 The crawler will recursively follow any links on those pages.
 It will not follow links that are on another domain and never follow links defined in `stop_urls`.